 This function can be used to load object code on remote Erlang nodes.
-It can also be used to load object code where the file name and module name differ.
-This, however, is a very unusual situation and not recommended.
-The parameter Binary must contain object code for Module.
+The argument Binary must contain object code for Module.
 Filename is only used by the code server to keep a record of from which file the object code for Module comes.
 Accordingly, Filename is not opened and read by the code server.

 Returns {module, Module} if successful, or {error, sticky_directory} if the object code resides in a sticky directory, or {error, badarg} if any argument is invalid.
 Also if the loading fails, an error tuple is returned.
-See erlang:load_module/2 [page 109] for possible values of What.
+See erlang:load_module/2 [page 118] for possible values of What.